DataDog/datadog-agent/pkg/logs/README.md

 ## Structure

 `logs` reads the config files, and instantiates what's needed.
-Each log line comes from a source (e.g. file, network, docker), and then enters one of the available _pipeline - tailer|listener|container -> decoder -> processor -> strategy -> sender -> destination -> auditor_
+Each log line comes from a source (such as file, network, docker), and then enters one of the available _pipeline - tailer|listener|container -> decoder -> processor -> strategy -> sender -> destination -> auditor_

 `Tailer` tails a file and submits data to the processors